nikitavoloboev/data/networking/networking.md

 - `127.0.0.1` is localhost.
 - Can go to `Network` tab to see details about requests and why they failed if they did fail.
 Can view headers etc
 - Web browsers will try to connect over port 80 by default.
+- [Best way to poll REST API?
+Timer seems fine.
+If the data is really changing frequently a WebSocket seems more appropriate.
+  If it’s changing infrequently but you wanna know right away, a silent push notification is the “right” way but that requires some infrastructure](https://twitter.com/_dte/status/1265606739564662785)

 ## Links